GRADUATE STUDENT SCHOLARSHIPS

 The CDF wishes to thank each of the scholarship applicants for their submissions.
 We wish all of the students well in the upcoming academic year.
 We expect to hear great things in the future from the newest cohort of SLPs and Audiologists as you enter the professions, becoming active participants and life-long learners.

-Victoria Thomas, a rising first-year student at University of Virginia, has been awarded the
+Emily C. Speaks, a student at Radford University, has been awarded the

 David H. Narburgh Scholarship in the amount of $1,500.